cfpland/frontend/content/posts/2019-08-02-molly-struve.md

 ### How many conferences have you applied to and spoken at?

 I have spoken at 3 conferences and applied to probably 9, some of which are this fall so I am waiting to hear back about those.
-The 3 conferences I have spoked at have all been Ruby conferences which have been incredible!
+The 3 conferences I have spoken at have all been Ruby conferences which have been incredible!
 A couple I applied to in the Fall are Site Reliability and DevOps conferences.
 I am interested, if accepted, to see how they differ.

 ### Do you have a pre-talk routine?